javierhf/api-documentation-my-learning-path/docs/index.md

 ## What Is This All About?

-After starting my Python learning journey and being a senior technical writer, API documentation initially seemed like the next step.
+**After starting my Python learning journey and being a senior technical writer**, API documentation initially seemed like the next step.
 At first, I dreamt of it as a distant and mysterious land, far off.
 Now, it has become an exciting and achievable area of knowledge and practice.

-This repository showcases my approach to learning the fundamentals and nuances of API documentation.
+**This repository showcases my approach to learning the fundamentals and nuances of API documentation**.
 You'll find various resources, examples, and my personal insights as I explore best practices in documenting APIs.

 I'll be coding in Python and following the API first approach suggested by the OpenAPI specificiation.